Developer: Mercury Steam

+Developer: Mercury Steam

 	The game is also fairly difficult.
 It copies the series’ difficulty with lots of twitch reactions, constant dodging, counterattacking, and blocking.
 You can’t just wail on an enemy and expect to take a lot of damage.
 A few hits from a boss and your dead even if you’ve leveled your health bar up all the way.
 You get a few hits, dodge, wait for the right moment, and repeat.
 Each boss has a unique set of predictable moves, but it’s up to your skills and quick reflexes to stay alive, so predictability won’t help you here like other games can.

 	The game features a huge amount of enemies probably the largest variety seen in an action/adventure title.
-The game has a good 30+ enemies, and each is unique and require a different tactic to defeat.
+The game has a good 30+ enemies, and each is unique and requires a different tactic to defeat.
 Not only this, but the environments range often, and not one level is the same.
-The game is also beautiful, and probably one of the best looking games to date with a gorgeous art style.
+The game is also beautiful, and probably one of the best-looking games to date with a gorgeous art style.
 The camera angles are chosen perfectly, and each shot is a masterpiece to take in.
 From sprawling castles, forests, and even a massive indoor library look amazing.